-Labor seminars are typically on Mondays, 1:20pm, in the Julis Romo Rabinowitz Building, Room 217 during the fall and spring semesters.
+Labor seminars are typically on Mondays, 1:20pm, in the Julis Romo Rabinowitz Building, Room 217 or 399 during the fall and spring semesters.
 The dates and locations may vary, however, and are noted on the seminar schedule.

 Graduate Labor Workshops

 The Section also arranges graduate labor workshops (or labor lunches) during the year on Thursdays at 12pm ET in the Louis A .Simpson International Building, Room 271.
 These are given generally by graduate students who have a work in progress that they would like to present or discuss in order to receive feedback, especially from Section faculty.
 Occasionally a faculty member or researcher from another institution may also present a paper.